-The method of gardening we prefer to use in our garden plots is the no-dig or layering method.
+The method of gardening we prefer to use in our garden plots is the no-dig/no-till method.
 This method has been proven to protect the soil from erosion and keep it biologically active giving you healthier plants and fewer weeds.
 This method does not involve traditional tilling and working of the soil, but preserves the structure of the soil building up the fertility and health by top dressing with quality compost and amendments.
 You will find that your garden plot takes far less work to maintain and your crop yield will be better as a result.

 The first step in creating an outdoor garden is choosing a location.
 Below are a few important tips to helping you choose a location:

 -Close proximity to home.
 Gardens need regular care and attendance so its best to put them in a close location that is easy to access and visit.

 -Not near trees and hedges.
 Trees and large hedges draw moisture from the soil and create shade.
 It’s best to have an area for your garden where it will not be competing for water and sunlight.

 -6-10 hours of sunlight.
 Be sure the location you choose is not shaded by buildings and trees.
 Some shade is okay, but you’ll want your garden to be able to receive at least 6 hours of sunlight per day.

 -Access to water.
 Regular watering is necessary during dry weather.